transferwise/pipelinewise/docs/concept/replication_methods.rst

 Key Based Incremental
 '''''''''''''''''''''

-Key-based Incremental Replication is a replication method in which the :ref:`taps` identify new and updated data using a column called a Replication Key.
+Key-based Incremental Replication is a replication method in which the :ref:`taps_list` identify new and updated data using a column called a Replication Key.
 It uses a column called a Replication Key to identify new and updated data in a table for replication.
 A Replication Key is a ``timestamp``, ``date-time``, or ``integer`` column that exists in a source table.